-1. CORPORATE GOVERNANCE RECOMMENDATIONS AND PRACTICES
+CORPORATE GOVERNANCE RECOMMENDATIONS AND PRACTICES

-2. RISK MANAGEMENT î
+CORPORATE RISK MANAGEMENT

 INTERNAL CONTROL

 MANAGEMENT

 AUDIT COMMITTEE

 REMUNERATION COMMITTEE

+SCIENTIFIC COMMITTEE

-This Statutory Corporate Governance Report covers the period 1 January 2015 to 31 December 2015 and is prepared pursuant to art.
-107b of the Danish Financial Statements Act, and is an element of the management review as included in the annual report for 2015.
-Appendix 1 is not part of the auditor's reports in the Annual Report.
+This Statutory Corporate Governance Report covers the period 1 January 2016 to 31 December 2016 and is prepared pursuant to art.
+107b of the Danish Financial Statements Act, and is an element of the management review as included in the annual report for 2016.
+Appendix 1 is not subject to the auditor's report in the Annual Report.